Zappi review

 Its stand-out feature is it can solar smart charge and supply an EV with only surplus power from rooftop solar.
 Unlike some EV chargers that require extensive additional hardware to smart charge, it’s easy and relatively cheap to purchase a Zappi with all the hardware required.

-A drawback is the myenergi company doesn’t have an Australian office.
+A drawback is the Zappi only has a maximum operating temperature of 40°C, which isn't ideal for Australian conditions.
 Also, an earlier version of the Zappi had some units fail in Australia.
 Hopefully, myenergi has learned from this and the current version won’t have reliability issues.

 Single-Phase Zappi